mnms/docs/docs/install-fbctl.md

 ```

 !!!
 Tip
-    In this page, '$' means that you are in Centos and '>' means that you are in fbctl.
+    In this page, '$' means that you are in Centos and '>' means that you are in FBCTL.

 **(2) Log messages**

-Log messages of fbctl will be saved in '$FBPATH/logs/fb-roate.log'.
+Log messages of FBCTL will be saved in '$FBPATH/logs/fb-roate.log'.

 Its max-file-size is 1GiB and **rolling update** will be done in case of exceed of size limit.